Click on any of the questions below to reveal their answer:

 You will develop your own individualized portfolio of experiences with help from your personal Guide and other mentors along the way.
 In addition to the 9 core courses you take with the members of your cohort to provide a common foundation for the Wayfinding experience, each student will chose a collection of Labs to take.
 Labs bring together students and community members in workshops and seminars designed to meet the interests of the current cohort.
 They are taught by guest instructors who are experts in their field and held both at Wayfinding Academy and in various places throughout Portland.
 Additionally students will take part in at least 2 internships during the program.
 We support students in putting together learning opportunities in the field that align with their unique interests and desires.

 Is Wayfinding Academy accredited?

 This is a fascinating question and the short answer is yes.
 The long answer is that it is a lengthy process with two major steps that will take several years to complete.

 - We are approved by Oregon's Higher Education Coordinating Commission Office of Degree Authorization, whose mission is “to assist Oregon students and their families in attaining a postsecondary education and to enhance the value, integrity, and diversity of Oregon's college programs.”

-A bit about WHY: Accreditation is not necessary in order to provide a life changing and empowering education, which is our primary goal, but because life is already full of obstacles, we strive never to put unnecessary obstacles in the way of the student.
+A bit about WHY: Accreditation is not necessary in order to provide a life changing and empowering education, which is our primary goal, but because life is already full of obstacles, we strive to not put unnecessary obstacles in students' way.
 We have chosen to pursue accreditation to minimize two significant barriers.

 Regional accreditation will allow our students to be eligible for federal financial aid to pay for school, including (and most important to us) Pell grants for low income students.